sav-che/TL-2/Authors/Stuxberg, Anton Julius {std. Stuxberg}.md

-> [!cite] BHL link: this entry starts at [page 74](https://www.biodiversitylibrary.org/item/103683#page/84/mode/1up) of TL-2 Vol. VI.
+> [!cite] BHL link: this entry starts at [page 74](https://www.biodiversitylibrary.org/page/33212116) of TL-2 Vol. VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Stuxberg, Anton Julius (1849-1902), Swedish zoologist and botanist; Dr. phil.
 Uppsala 1875; director of the zoological department of the Göteborg Museum 1882; accompanied A.E.
-Nordenskiöld on his Arctic journeys of 1875-1876 and 1878-1880 (Vega expedition). (*Stuxberg*).
+Nordenskiöld on his Arctic journeys of 1875-1876 and 1878-1880 (Vega expedition).
+**Abbreviated name**: *Stuxberg*

 #### Herbarium and types